Install on Kubernetes

 • Ensure the cluster’s Kubernetes Network Policy allows for connectivity between applications (Alluxio clients) and the Alluxio Pods on the defined ports

-• The Kubernetes cluster has helm 3 with version at least 3.6.0 installed
+• The Kubernetes cluster must have Helm 3 installed, with a version of 3.6.0 or higher

-• Image registry for storing and managing container image
+• Image registry for storing and managing container images

 • Hardware